Alan Sugar Biography

 Major Works

-He founded Amstrad, the electronics company which ultimately made him the wealthy business magnate that he is today.
+He founded Amstrad, the electronics company that ultimately made him the wealthy business magnate that he is today.
 The company, founded in 1968 registered phenomenal growth during the 1980s.
 Sugar sold off the company to its biggest client BSkyB in 2007.

 Awards & Achievements